-This sheet talks about the risks that exposure to leflunomide can have during pregnancy.
-With each pregnancy, all women have a 3% to 5% chance of having a baby with a birth defect.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet is about exposure to leflunomide in pregnancy and while breastfeeding.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is leflunomide?

 Leflunomide is a medication used to treat the autoimmune condition rheumatoid arthritis.
 Classed as a DMARD (disease modifying anti-rheumatic drug) it can reduce arthritis symptoms like joint swelling and can slow down joint damage.
 Leflunomide is available as a generic drug or sold under the brand name Arava®.

 The manufacturer advises that people should NOT take leflunomide if they are trying to get pregnant, if they are not actively using birth control to prevent a pregnancy, or if they are already pregnant.
 However, you should not stop taking any medications without first talking with your healthcare provider.

 I am taking leflunomide, but I would like to stop taking it before becoming pregnant.
 How long does the drug stay in my body?